Pode | Yngvill Hopen

 Early Stage Development Support

-Western Norway Film Fund provides grants for early stage development of games.
-It is a premise that the support should be the first step in the development of the game design.
+Western Norway Film Fund provides grants for early-stage game development.
+The premise is that the support should be the first step in developing the game concept, up to a playable demo.

 Applications are considered with an emphasis on storytelling and the visual concept.

-• The applicant must be organized as a limited company and have its headquarter in Vestland or Møre and Romsdal counties.
+• The applicant must be a production company established in Norway and have its main operations in Vestland or Møre og Romsdal counties.

 • The company must have audiovisual production or production of computer games as its main purpose.